Improving Outdoor Multi-cell Fingerprinting-based Positioning via Mobile Data Augmentation: Introduction

-The remainder of the paper is structured as follows.
+\item To facilitate reproducibility and support further research in the field, we make the source code of the proposed framework publicly available.
+The repository can be accessed at: \url{https://github.com/wilabcnit/Mobile-Data-Augmentation-Positioning}. \end{itemize} The remainder of the paper is structured as follows.
+Sec.~\ref{sec:background} provides the background on fingerprinting and mobile data collection.
+Sec.~\ref{sec:related_work} reviews the related work.
 Sec.~\ref{sec:data_augm} introduces the proposed mobile data augmentation pipeline, describing the modular components for the spatial and radio features generation.
 Sec.~\ref{sec:positioning-scenarios} discusses both the multi-cell fingerprinting-based positioning problem and introduces the four real-world \ac{MDT}-based reference scenarios Sec.~\ref{sec:results} presents the numerical results in terms of (i) independent performance of each stage of the modular framework, (ii) performance benefits of augmentation to fingerprinting-based positioning in the considered scenarios, and (iii) analysis on performance scaling with respect to the amount of synthetic data generated.
 Finally, Sec.~\ref{sec:conclusion} concludes the paper.